Exit Search

 Step 5 - Check for other underlying problems

-If your dog continues to eat dirt when you have completed steps 1 through 3, I strongly suggest comprehensive blood testing, including a complete blood count, chemistry, urinalysis, pancreas, thyroid and adrenal tests.
-Click here for more information on hypothyroidism, pancreatitis, Addison's disease, or Cushing's disease.
+If your dog continues to eat dirt when you have completed steps 1 through 3, I strongly suggest having more comprehensive blood testing done, including a complete blood count, chemistry, urinalysis, pancreas, thyroid and adrenal tests.

-Step 6 - Help your dog to be occupied and happy
+Step 6 - Help your dog stay active and happy

 If all the tests come back clear, it is highly likely that your dog is an obsessive soil eater.
 In this case, I suggest you find an experienced animal homeopath, Bach Flower practitioner, or herbalist to balance your dog's body.